10 Most Common Questions about Coeliac Disease

 (10) How do you deal with people that don’t understand?

 - I try to explain it to them.
 Something like “even when I eat a crumb, the villi in my stomach (cue me waving my fingers around to show what villi are) get damaged which can cause me long term problems.
-It also makes me very very sick it’s an autoimmune condition and my body tries to attack itself”.
+It also makes me very sick it’s an autoimmune condition and my body tries to attack itself but also causes me long term problems”.

 - I try to remember that I didn’t have a clue what coeliac disease was before my diagnosis either!
 They’re actually super lucky they don’t understand and I actually hope they’ll never have to!!

-- …and then I just take a big deep breathe and let it go!
+- …and then if they still want to be horrible, I just take a big deep breathe and let it go!